 Full-time licensed practical nurse (LPN) training programs typically take around 12 months to complete.
-These programs are available from many community colleges, vocational schools, and universities, and they may range from 43-72 credit hours.
+These programs are available from many community colleges, vocational schools, and universities and may include around 40 credit hours of coursework.
 Most programs include a combination of classroom and clinical work.

 Upon completion of a program, students are awarded a certificate in practical nursing and are qualified to take state exams and the NCLEX-PN.
 All states require you to pass the NCLEX-PN to become a licensed practical nurse.

 Important Facts about this Occupation